Nikola may seal order for 100 EVs from port trucking firm

-Autos & TransportationNikola may seal order for 100 EVs from port trucking firm

-Nikola Corp (NKLA.O) said on Thursday it signed a letter of intent with port trucking firm Total Transportation Services Inc for trials and possible order of 100 vehicles from the electric-truck maker.
+(Reuters) - Nikola Corp said on Thursday it signed a letter of intent with port trucking firm Total Transportation Services Inc for trials and possible order of 100 vehicles from the electric-truck maker.

 Shares of the Phoenix, Arizona-based company surged 7.5% in premarket trading after the announcement.